neuravion/mesh-chat-protocol/message-types.md

 # Message Types

 ### Message Types
-There are various types of messages used by Rum.
+There are various types of messages used in mesh-chat applications.
 They each have various functionalities as described below.

 * **chat**: A message broadcast to all of a client's active servers
 * **whisper**: A message broadcast to a single active server, e.g. `@evan hello`